MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2017/20171113-what-s-new-in-hyper-v-for-windows-10-fall-creators-update.md

 ms.date: 11/13/2017
 categories: hyper-v
 ---
+# What's new in Hyper-V for Windows 10 Fall Creators Update

 [Windows 10 Fall Creators Update](https://blogs.windows.com/windowsexperience/2017/10/17/whats-new-windows-10-fall-creators-update) has arrived!
 While we’ve been blogging about new features as they appear in Windows Insider builds, many of you have asked for a consolidated list of Hyper-V updates and improvements since Creators Update in April.
 Summary:

   * Quick Create includes a gallery (and you can add your own images)